jagerber48/sciform/docs/source/usage.rst

-as `Matplotlib <https://matplotlib.org/>`_ plots, `Jupyter <https://jupyter.org/>`_ notebooks, or `Quarto <https://quarto.org/>`_ documents which support richer display functionality than unicode text.
+as `Matplotlib <https://matplotlib.org/>`_ plots, `Jupyter <https://jupyter.org/>`_ notebooks, or `Quarto <https://quarto.org/>`_ documents which support richer display functionality than Unicode text.
-The ASCII representation may be useful if :mod:`sciform` outputs are being used in contexts in which only ASCII, and not unicode, text is supported or preferred.
+The ASCII representation may be useful if :mod:`sciform` outputs are being used in contexts in which only ASCII, and not Unicode, text is supported or preferred.

 These conversions can be accessed via the